serraict/serra-frappe/work/test_deployment/update_instructions.md

 ./scripts/update.sh --env-file ../config/.env --project-name serra-frappe-test --skip-pull
 ```

-### Skip Building New Image
+### Skip Pulling Latest Image

-To update without building a new image:
+To update without pulling the latest image from the registry:

 ```bash
 ./scripts/update.sh --env-file ../config/.env --project-name serra-frappe-test --skip-build
 ```

+Note: With our GitHub Actions approach, we're not building locally, but the `--skip-build` flag is still used to skip pulling the latest image from the registry.

 ### Skip Backing Up Sites